-Tooth filling help restore teeth damaged by decay back to a healthy state and function.
+Tooth fillings help restore teeth damaged from decay back to a healthy state and function.
 If you need a tooth filling, the dentist will proceed to clean out the damaged and decayed portion of the tooth.
 The process requires special tools to clean inside the cavity.
 After the affected area is clean of harmful decay, the cavity is then filled.
 The fillings prevent further decay, closing off cracks and spaces.
 Bacteria will have a harder time entering the filled area of the tooth.

 Composite (plastic) resins are colored to your teeth, creating a more natural appearance.

 White fillings may be less noticeable than other materials, but they tend to last between 3 and 10 years.
 White fillings are not ideal for large cavities because they may chip away over time.
 Warning: your tooth filling may become stained from coffee, tea, or tobacco.

 Porcelain fillings are often referred to as inlays or onlays.
 Inlay fillings are custom created in a lab and then bonded to the tooth.
 They can be colored to match the tooth, and it is resistant to staining.
 However, they are about the same cost as gold filling.
 The porcelain filling technique typically covers most of the tooth, providing a nearly undetectable filling.

 Oral hygiene care provides one of the most important dental services you can give for your teeth and gums.
 Healthy oral hygiene lets you feel and look good.
 Eat, speak, and smile.
 In other words, good oral health is important to your overall well-being.

 In between regular visits to the dentist, there are simple steps that each of us can take to greatly decrease the risk of developing tooth decay, gum disease and other dental problems.
 These include: